Contact me (Charlie) directly on 07791 465005 if you wish to marshal

 Keep in mind that you will be outdoors for a very long period of time in the countryside.
 Such areas often experience rapid weather changes.
 Therefore, you should carry a backpack or small bag with everything that you might need, including a jacket, rain gear, sunscreen and insect repellent.

 Finally, never lose sight of the fact that in the case of an accident, you can literally hold a rider or spectators life in your hands.
 With this in mind, we ask you to approach and execute your responsibilities with the utmost seriousness.

 Communication: A radio is a great responsibility.
-If you have a radio you are at a key location on the course and you will be a point of contact for your head marshal and British Cycling Commissaire.
+If you have a radio you are at a key location on the course and you will be a point of contact for your head marshal.

 • If you are talking on the radio – No one else can transmit.